 Please Send New Emails for Each Check Out

-**Please send the email the day of as early as possible for the Check Out**
+**Please send the email as early as possible the day for the Check Out**

 Student’s Legal First & Last Name